mkudzia/mmdp-spring-2016-workshop/outline.md

 2. To "move" to the branch: `checkout branchname`
 3. To do both at once: `git checkout -b branchname`

+#### Merging a branch back in:
+1. Start by switching back to the master branch: `git checkout master`
+2. Merge the branch in: `git merge branchname`
+3. Check to verify that it worked: `git status`

 ## GitHub